CMakePP/CMaize/docs/source/apis/cpp_dependency.rst

    when the build process is not "ideal".
 These mechanisms are mutually exclusive and an error will be raised if you try to mix them in the same call.

+   Specifying the keyword ``URL`` triggers the download mechanism.
+This is the preferred mechanism for obtaining a dependency.

    :param name: The name of the dependency.
    :param recipe: The path to the build recipe to use.